Adaptive Client Sampling in Federated Learning via Online Learning with Bandit Feedback: Real Data Experiment

 We use the same algorithms and tuning parameters as in Section~\ref{sec:experiments}.
 Learning rate in SGD is set to $0.075$ for MNIST and KMNIST, and is set to $0.03$ for FMNIST.
 The total number of communication rounds is to $1,000$.
 In each round of communication, we choose $K=10$ clients to participate ($2$\% of total number of clients).
 For a chosen client $m$, we compute its local mini-batch gradient with the batch size equal to $\min\{5,n_m\}$, where $n_m$ is the training sample size on the client $m$.

 Figure~\ref{fig:real-data-cv} shows both the training loss and validation accuracy.
 Each figure shows the average performance over 5 independent runs.
-We use the same random seed for both Adaptive-OSMD Sampler and uniform sampling in each run, and change random seeds across different runs.
+We use the same random seed for both Adaptive-OSMD Sampler and competitors, and change random seeds across different runs.
 The main focus is on minimizing the training loss, and the validation accuracy is only included for completeness.
-We observe that Adaptive-OSMD Sampler performs better than uniform sampling across all data sets.
-Given the cheap computational cost and the significant practical advantage, we recommend using Adaptive-OSMD Sampler as the default option in practice.
+We observe that Adaptive-OSMD Sampler performs better than uniform sampling and other online learning samplers across all data sets.